w8be/OpenSkyDash/README.md

 ### Configure Windows Startup Service

-- In a DOS shell in the SkyDash directory, run:
+- In the DOS shell in the SkyDash directory, run:

 ```bash
 pm2-startup install